 The Board has nominated Mr. Burns for election as a director because of his extensive knowledge and experience in content development and brand building, including in the use of creative storytelling across platforms global entertainment franchises; in the entertainment industries, including operating and financial expertise in to build motion picture development, financing, marketing and monetization; expertise in strategic planning for, investing in and building content and entertainment-driven multi-platform businesses; experience in global media distribution; expertise in investment banking and corporate finance; and expertise in international business.

-Hope Cochran served as the Chief Financial Officer of King Digital.
-Prior to joining King Digital, Cochran served as Chief Financial Officer for Clearwire.
+Hope Cochran is a venture partner at Madrona Venture Group in Seattle, WA.
+Prior to joining Madrona, Cochran served as the Chief Financial Officer of King Digital and Chief Financial Officer for Clearwire.
 Cochran is a lifelong supporter of YoungfLife, a program that provided fun, safe, faith-based programs for children 12-18 years of age.
-Hope previously served on the Board of King Digital and the 5th Avenue Theater in Seattle.
+Hope is on the Board of MongoDB and previously served on the Board of the 5th Avenue Theater in Seattle.
 Hope brings more than 20 years of experience as a top financial executive in the gaming and telecom industries.

 The Board appointed Hope in June 2016 because of her financial and gaming expertise; her experience managing global teams and businesses; and the International perspective that is valuable as Hasbro continues to expand its global footprint.
 She qualifies as a financial expert under the SEC’s rules, and has created and led audit committees in both private and public companies.